Nickeem/Computing2/README.md

 # Computing2
-Solutions for Computing2 - Meant to be used as examples of solutions for questions
+Solutions for Computing 2 - Meant to be used as examples of solutions for questions